One of the beauties of Thailand is the amount of fresh vegetables available, from large grocery stores down to open fresh markets.

 There is also frozen and canned available at reasonable prices, such as a standard size can of peas (425 gram can, drained amount is 230 grams which is about 1 cup) is 20 Baht at Tesco, which is about 58 cents.
 We normally keep canned beans, corn, and peas stocked here at the house, and occasionally I will buy a bag of frozen for use in recipes.

 Long Beans – Although very inexpensive, these can be a nightmare just based on the volume one gets in a bundle.
 If the beans are really long, it only takes one or two beans, chopped into 1 inch pieces to make a side dish for 2 people, then you are left with maybe 6 or 8 more beans.
-So unless feeding a crowd or making a bean casserole, look for smaller bundles and shorter beans.
+So unless feeding a crowd or making a bean casserole, look for smaller bundles or shorter beans.
 A good addition to add to beans is chopped fresh mushrooms and or diced onion and or crumbled cooked bacon.
 If you are making a dish that requires diced onion, then take a tablespoon or so from that and add to your beans.
 If making a dish needing bacon, cook a slice or two extra and add that to the beans.

 Broccoli & Cauliflower – This is imported and will cost more, typically 55-60 Baht/kilo.
 When you cut these apart, include the stem as well, it is just as good and tender when boiled or steamed.
 A variant would be to make a cheese sauce and add that as well.